 Disclosure: I have partnered with Fruit Shoot™ to share with you how my kids are enjoying the outdoors this summer.

 Does your family enjoy a little friendly competition?
 With the summer Olympic games happening in Rio this year, we were inspired to host our own backyard games.
 After setting up the fun event and enjoying the day, we can’t wait to set it up in a few weeks for our family reunion.
-Being sure to pack up all of our supplies and plenty of drinks to keep everyone hydrated, we are excited about creating this fun activity for children.
+Being sure to pack up all of our supplies and plenty of drinks to keep everyone hydrated, we are excited about creating this fun activity for kids.

 After looking through the items we had on hand, and finding more amazing items at the store, we came home and began constructing our backyard games “arena.”
 Even though we had limited space, we were still able to incorporate several fun competitions into our outdoor activities.
 Of course, we also made sure to set out food and drinks to enjoy as we competed.
 The celebration-themed food was part of the outdoor games fun and easy to put together.

 In addition to water, we also had plenty of Fruit Shoot™ on hand for the kids.
 It is a great-tasting fruit juice drink for kids and comes in a variety of of no sugar added flavors – with 20 calories or less and three grams of sugar.
 This also means we can make sure everyone’s favorite is included.
 Not to mention, the sports cap is perfect for grabbing and drinking while participating in outdoor activities.
 After all, the kids hardly like to stop when they have games to play and a fierce competition to win in these

 More super simple food ideas included Olympic torches made with nothing more than ice cream cones and chips.
 Our 6 yr old put them together herself.

 These gold medals took all of 2 minutes to put together.
 A fruit strip and sandwich cookie combined for these treats that doubled as awards for the fun outdoor games .